stjudecloud/docs/docs/guides/tools/pecan-pie.md

 predicted clinical significance and review status.

-Allele frequencies for the variant in the PCGP (somatic and germline),NHLBI ESP 6500, and ExAC databases are presented both as fractional values and on a log10 plot.
+Allele frequencies for the variant in the PCGP (somatic and germline), NHLBI ESP 6500, and ExAC databases are presented both as fractional values and on a log10 plot.
 Detailed allele population breakdowns are provided for ExAC.